nextcloud/documentation/developer_manual/prologue/security.rst

   <?php
   OCP\JSON::callCheck();

-If you are using the App Framework, every controller method is automatically checked for CSRF unless you explicitly exclude it by setting the @NoCSRFRequired annotation before the controller method, see :doc:`../basics/controllers`
+If you are using the App Framework, every controller method is automatically checked for CSRF unless you explicitly exclude it by setting the ``#[NoCSRFRequired]`` attribute or ``@NoCSRFRequired`` annotation before the controller method, see :doc:`../basics/controllers`

 Unvalidated redirects
 ---------------------